RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 - **Consistent submission of attempts** on class work, described later.
 - **Asking questions about math** in drop-in hours, class meetings, or emails.

-Successful MTH 225 students have this in common: They all engage in these behaviors and do these actions consistently, every day throughout the course.
+Successful MTH 225 students have one thing in common: *They all engage in these behaviors and do these actions consistently, every day throughout the course*.
 Unsuccessful students typically fail to be consistent in one or more of these. **The common denominator is focus and consistency** -- you do not have to be a "math genius" to do well in MTH 225!
 You just have to **consistently engage with the feedback loops** that are there for you.

-**I want you to be successful in this class.** I am personally invested in each student mastering all of the important topics and learning objectives listed in the previous section, and in your growth as a learner.
+**I want you to be successful in this class.** I am personally invested in each student mastering all of the skills and mega-skills listed above, and in your growth as a learner.
 I will challenge and support you, and if you engage with the learning activities and the feedback you receive, you will learn a lot and have a great experience.

 ## The work you will do